 The paper is prepared in my studio, which takes a lot of time and is a real mess.
 I’ve looked at a lot of ancient papers and documents to see where they crack, wrinkle, tear and smudge.
 Every effort is made to duplicate that look so your document will look like the real thing.
 Everyone will be fooled when they see your name on an historic document.

-I used to be a forger, but in the wee hours of September 12, 2001 I woke up in fear that I had made one of the terrorists’ identity cards!
+I used to be a forger, but in the wee hours of night on September 11, 2001 I woke up in fear that I had made one of the terrorists’ identity cards!
 I rushed to my computer and broke every link with my data base that had anything to do with forgery.
 It was scary.
 So now I only make old documents and you’d have to be over a hundred years old to be able to use one of them for identification.